Veterans in Media and Entertainment

 R2W – Return2Work

-Provides specialized vocational evaluations, career counseling services, and entry into a nationwide employer network to help you transition back into the workforce.
-R2W clients receive continuous support from caring and personable Employment Specialists.
+Return2Work provides personalized vocational rehabilitation and employment services to Veterans, their spouses and Americans with disabilities including wounded warriors.
+Through specialized vocational evaluations, career counseling services, and entry into a nationwide employer network, R2W helps veterans transition back into the workforce and receive continuous support from caring and personable Employment Specialists.

 AmericaServes: TXServes North Texas